durandtibo/arctix/README.md

   the metadata.
 - `to_array` to convert the prepared data to a dictionary of numpy arrays.

+For example, it is possible to use the following lines to download and prepare the MultiTHUMOS data.

 ```pycon

 >>> from pathlib import Path